Terms Of Engagement

 13 Anti-money laundering

 13.1 The law requires solicitors to get satisfactory evidence of the identity of their clients and sometimes people related to them.
 This is because solicitors who deal with money and property on behalf of their client can be used by criminals wanting to launder money.
 To comply with the law, we need to get evidence of your identity as soon as possible.
-We will let you know what forms of evidence (if any) we need from you.
+This usually constitutes of photographic ID and proof of address dated within the past 3 months.

 13.2 In order to comply with its statutory obligations, the firm operates an anti-money laundering reporting procedure.
 If the firm knows or suspects that you (or any other party involved in this matter) are involved in money laundering or hold the proceeds of crime, the firm may be required by law to make a report to the National Crime Agency (NCA) and, if notification is made, the firm is prohibited from advising the suspected party that it is doing so.
 These requirements override the firm’s duty of confidentiality to you.